brettz9/webappfind/README.md

     1. Change what is passed within URL? method, filetype, path? or just pass through postMessage?
 Bookmarkability vs. clean API?
 1. Since web protocols are not meant to be used to have the privilege of reading from or writing to files (unless they belong to reserved protocols which, per the HTML spec, cannot be registered from the web anyways), the current approach of allowing web sites to register themselves as handlers might need to be modified to use some other mechanism which can at least provide warnings to users about the capabilities they are thereby approving (perhaps as within [AsYouWish](https://github.com/brettz9/asyouwish/) when sites themselves can do the requesting for privileges).
 However, since WebAppFind chose to start with the web protocol approach not only because it is an existing method for sites to register themselves for later potential use, but because the data security and privacy issues are confined to data files which are explicitly opened from the desktop when using the WebAppFind approach.
 1. Depending on whether registerProtocolHandler will continue to be used, see about whether the HTML spec might be open to more tolerance within the allowed characters of a custom protocol beyond lower-case ASCII letters.
-1. See todos below for possible additions to modes beyond just "view", "binaryview", and "edit".
+1. See todos below for possible additions to modes beyond just "view", "binaryview", "edit", and "binaryedit".

 ## Implementation notes